 One of my neighbor’s roosters flogged their daughter, lodging the shell of his spur in her scalp.
 There was no severe injury, but they did have to do minor surgery.
 I believe a rooster with that much aggression should be culled.

 Use quiet and gentle movements around your roosters and give them plenty of space.
 Be careful if you have to catch a hen in the presence of a rooster.
 If needed, catch the rooster first and confine him, so you can safely work with the rest of the flock.

 Roosters will fight each other when introduced if they are equally matched.
 One way to prevent that is to keep roosters of varying ages.

+Know that roosters have to establish an order of dominance, and if they are very similarly matched, the fighting may continue until death.
 If it’s clear that your roosters are going to fight to the end, it’s better to cull the one you don’t want to keep.

 Roosters will continue fighting until dominance is established.
 Even if you separate them, they will finish their quarrel when back with each other.

 Provide plenty of room for roosters and hideouts to make it easy for the subordinate rooster to retreat.
-Hideouts could be something as simple as pallet A-frame or compost bin.
+Hideouts could be something as simple as a pallet A-frame or compost bin.

-Tips for Mixing Age Groups:
+Tips for Mixing Age Groups